-Students may be terminated by the school for cause.
+Students may be terminated by the College for cause.
 Examples include, but are not limited to, the following:

-- Violation of the school's attendance policy. - Failure to maintain satisfactory academic progress. - Violation of personal conduct standards. - Inability to meet financial obligations to the school.
+- Violation of the College's attendance policy. - Failure to maintain satisfactory academic progress. - Violation of personal conduct standards. - Inability to meet financial obligations to the College.

-Students to be terminated are notified in writing and may appeal to the school president.
+Students to be terminated are notified in writing and may appeal to the College President.